Merzasphor/MWSE/docs/source/references/other/patches.md

 - Correctly initialize MobileProjectile tag/objectType.
 Useful to modders.
 - `Enable` and `Disable` mwscript functions no longer can cause crashes with script variables unset.
 - Fixes book and weapon enchantment copying.
 Useful to modders.
+- Fixes crash when releasing a clone of a light with no reference.
+- Fixes crash when saving active VFXs when none are serializable.
+- Fixes crash when saving menu position if the derived key name is too long.
 - Fixes crash when updating cell markers at the border of the drawable map area.
 - Fixes crash with paper doll equipping/unequipping.
 - Fixes crash with uncloned actors removing items.